 As a destination station, the OMSI station will provide direct route to the Central East-side, the new and upcoming employment center and business district.
 One major example of the adaptive-reuse development with supportive retail and mixed use is the East-side Exchange Building of Beam Development.
 As one of the first of creative office space in the Burnside Bridgehead area.
 The space boasts a stray from the conventional office space, pushing towards a collusion of interesting partner tenants from various industries.

-Technology and innovation, manufacturing, distribution, design and industrial offices are the types of employment industries expected in the 7 acres of the Innovation Quadrant (owned by OMSI) and surrounding areas.
+Technology and innovation, manufacturing, distribution, link design and industrial offices are the types of employment industries expected in the 7 acres of the Innovation Quadrant (owned by OMSI) and surrounding areas.

 Portland has a lot of development in its future – increasing by 200,000 residents in the 25 years.
 In trying to increase density while maintaining its vibrant culture, Portland must re-evaluate their planning practices, and in some cases re-construct the architecture of their centers, corridors, and green-ways.